 Designing For me, garden design is about creating a space that meets the needs of both my clients and the plants.
 Sounds simple but often these two are at odds.
 The model many people have in their mind is one of organizing and controlling nature to make it look like a picture in a magazine.
 I call it exterior decorating.
 And yes, that is doable but at a price to both the client and the environment.
 My goal is to help create a garden that is in harmony with nature and my client’s lifestyle.
 That means a healthy ecosystem where people, plants, animals and insects are in balance.
 It also means a focus on organic and native gardening.
 And surprisingly enough, that means a garden that requires less expense and maintenance.

-Doing In addition to my residential work, I am Head Gardener for the Town of Monroe, CT where I design and manage gardens at the parks and town buildings.
-It requires a focus on landscapes that need minimal maintenance and stand up to little (and big) feet, lawn mowers and snow plows AND look good through the seasons.
-The challenges here make residential gardens a walk in the park.
+Doing In addition to my residential work, for five years I was Head Gardener for the Town of Monroe, CT where I designed and managed gardens at the parks and town buildings.
+It required a focus on landscapes that needed minimal maintenance and stood up to little (and big) feet, lawn mowers and snow plows AND looked good through the seasons.
+The challenges made residential gardens a walk in the park.

 Growing In 2017 I started a new horticulture business, Hilltop Blooms, with my friend Allison Menendez.
 We grow and sell unique and stalwart (tough as nails) perennials and shrubs.
 We also grow cut flowers which we sell locally.
 We are located on the site of Hilltop Gardens Nursery, a quality landscape nursery that specializes in field-grown specimen conifers, trees and shrubs.

 Teaching Sharing my knowledge and helping others feel more confident in their gardening efforts is what makes me tick.
 I teach gardening classes for the New York Botanical garden and local adult education.
 I am also a speaker for garden clubs and other organizations.
 I write on gardening topics for local publications and my blog.